Behind every great lecture is a great adventure.

 We recommend you set aside at least an hour to get the most out of this experience – although, different adventurers may take different paths and so have different finishing times.

 The professor will see you now.

-'Antarctica' was initially commissioned for primary schools, as a partner project to a contemporary symphony of the same name by Laura Bowler which was performed at HOME in December 2018.
+Antarctica was initially commissioned for primary schools, as a partner project to a contemporary symphony of the same name by composer, performer, provocatrice, Dr Laura Bowler, which was performed at HOME, Manchester in December 2018.
 Videos from Antarctica were streamed directly to classrooms around Manchester and students learned about Antarctica though saving our protagonist.